receptcakir/CourseMicroservices/README.md

 This is a microservices project for course sales.
 It consists of 6 microservices: cart, catalog, discount, order, payment, and file/photo services.

 Ocelot Gateway used as a gateway.
-All microservices are protected with JWT Refresh token.
+All microservices are protected with JWT.

 Mvc Web App created to communicate with all these systems.